-The Restricted LGPS Fund represents the Trust's share of the LGPS Pension Fund deficit.
+The Pension Reserve represents the Trust's share of the LGPS pension fund deficit / surplus.

-The Restricted Fixed Asset Fund represents the net book value of fixed assets plus the unspent element of Capital funds.
-When assets are purchased the fund is increased and depreciation charges reduce the fund.
+The Restricted Fixed Asset Fund represents the net book value of fixed assets plus the unspent element of Capital funds, less Capital Loans.
+When assets are purchased, the fund is increased, and depreciation charges reduce the fund.

-Unrestricted Funds represent balances held at period end that can be applied at the discretion of the Trustee's, to support any of the Trust's charitable purposes.
+Unrestricted Funds represent balances held at period end that can be applied at the discretion of the Trustees, to support any of the Trust's charitable purposes.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2023
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2024

-17 Funds (Continued)
+17 Funds